ryansobol/frozen/README.md

 ## Frozen.Collection

-A **Frozen.Collection** is an ordered and immutable series of **models**.
-It has APIs for retrieving a single model, constructing new collections, and converting and validating an entire collection.
+Instances of **Frozen.Collection** represent a related group of entities in an application's state.
+They consist of an ordered and immutable series of **models**.
+They also have APIs for retrieving a single model, constructing new models, and converting models to JSON.

 Custom collections extend **Frozen.Collection** with a custom model definition, domain-specific validation rules, associated model, computed properties, etc.